nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 1036571000000105	Non-invasive central diastolic blood pressure (observable entity)
 ```
 #### Excluded codes
-The following diastolic codes **MUST NOT** be represented using the GP Connect blood pressure structure and should be returned as individual observations:
+The following codes **MUST NOT** be represented using the GP Connect blood pressure structure and should be returned as individual observations:
 ```
 315612005	Target systolic blood pressure (observable entity) 198081000000101 Ambulatory systolic blood pressure (observable entity)